About the gas shut down

 ---|---|---|

-Solar panel (PV) rebate | ave up to $2,800 upfront to install rooftop solar for owner occupiers, new builds and rental properties. | Have up to $1,000 a year when you use solar energy to run appliances and avoid retail electricity costs. |
+Solar panel (PV) rebate | Save up to $2,800 upfront to install rooftop solar for owner occupiers, new builds and rental properties. | Save up to $1,000 a year when you use solar energy to run appliances and avoid retail electricity costs. |

-combined with | Save up to $2,030 upfront to install a locally made hot water system or up to $1,630 if you choose another eligible system. | Save up to $330 a year when you install an energy efficient hot water system to replace a gas system. |
+combined with | Save up to $2,030 upfront to install a locally made hot water system when combined with a VEU hot water discount*, or up to $1,630 if you choose another eligible system. * A $600 top up is available for people whose homes or hot water systems do not meet the VEU hot water discount requirements. | Save up to $330 a year when you install an energy efficient hot water system to replace a gas system. |

 Supporting local manufacturing